Rikishi: Foreign-born rikishi

 Professional sumo is practiced exclusively in Japan, but wrestlers of other nationalities participate.
 Any young man meeting the Japan Sumo Association's recruitment criteria can apply to become a rikishi.
 However, foreigners must have the support of two guarantors and a work visa.
 When officially registered on the Sumo Association's list of professional rikishi, foreign wrestlers are registered by country and not by territorial subdivision, such as prefecture of origin.
 It is difficult for young foreign recruits to integrate into professional sumo.
 No translation is provided when young recruits take part in courses at the Sumo School.
 To give newcomers the tools they need to integrate, the association requires a year's training at the Sumo School, instead of the 6 months normally required for Japanese recruits, so that foreigners learn Japanese cultural codes and know how to speak, read and write Japanese.
 Many foreigners give up out of homesickness.
 Those who persist generally find it very difficult to integrate into stable life, and more particularly to get used to the diet.
 Akebono commented that he had to forget all the codes of life he had learnt over eighteen years and relearn everything in order to adapt effectively to his way of life.

 Historically, professional sumo gradually opened up to foreigners from the 1960s onwards.
 Before this date, foreigners had historically tried to join professional sumo.
 The earliest recorded attempt by a foreigner to enroll in professional sumo happened in 1885, when stablemaster Urakaze was approached by an American wrestler who wanted to join his stable, but without success because the association's statutes at the time did not clearly state that foreigners were allowed to compete as rikishi.
 Prior to this date, professional sumo had already recruited non-Japanese wrestlers, notably Ainus and Koreans.
-The latter were not considered to be fully Japanese, but were referred to as coming from Japan because Hokkaido is the northernmost prefecture of Japan and Korea was part of the Japanese territory at the time.
+The former were not considered to be fully Japanese, but were referred to as coming from Japan because Hokkaido is the northernmost prefecture of Japan and Korea was part of the Japanese territory at the time.
 The first openly Ainu wrestler to reach the makuuchi division was Misogidori Yūji in 1966.